 View on Interest Rates

-Market volatility has subsided over the past several months as the U.S. economy and markets seek a return to normal operations.
-The threat to the economy has subsided as the Federal government pumps substantial amounts of fiscal stimulus into the economy.
-Northwest FCS has been able to meet customer needs through the challenges of the outbreak and expects to continue doing so as people deal with the dynamics of the virus.
-The association remains watchful for potential threats that may arise as government officials work to mitigate the effects of the virus and keep people safe.
+Northwest FCS has been able to meet customer needs through the challenges of the COVID-19 pandemic and expects to continue doing so as people deal with the dynamics of the virus.
+The association remains watchful for potential threats that may arise.

 Stay up to date